justimmo/sfJustimmoPlugin/README.md

 }
 ```

-Enable the Api Helper in apps/frontend/config/settings.yml
+Make sure the I18N and Api helpers are enabled in apps/frontend/config/settings.yml

 ```
 all